Empower Pharmacy Review

 Trust, safety, and what we could verify

-The honest caveat is that compounded GLP-1s in general are not FDA-approved finished products the way brand-name pens are; they are pharmacy-prepared versions, and the responsibility for evaluating you, dosing you, and following up sits with your prescriber.
-Empower's reputation as a pharmacy doesn't change the fact that your safety net is the clinician who wrote the script.
+The other honest caveat is that compounded GLP-1s in general are not FDA-approved finished products the way brand-name pens are; they are pharmacy-prepared versions, and the responsibility for evaluating you, dosing you, and following up sits with your prescriber.
+Empower's scale as a pharmacy doesn't change the fact that your safety net is the clinician who wrote the script.
 You can read how we weigh these factors in our scoring methodology.

 Bottom line